-If a student is feeling unwell during the school day, they should go to the General Office to seek guidance.
+If a student is feeling unwell during the school day, they should to go the General Office to seek guidance.
 Students should not phone or text their parents directly if they are unwell.
-Staff in the General Office will decide to contact parents/carers if required.
+Staff in the General Office will make arrangements to contact parents/carers if required.